Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

 \subsection{Ablation Study}

 To explore the effectiveness of each module, we conduct two variants of \our: (1) removing the structural Triple Knowledge Learning module (referred to as ``w/o structural-TransE'' and ``w/o structural-RotatE'').
-For inference, we use the fine-tuned \emph{online} BERT and \emph{target} BERT to encode $(h,r)/(r,t)$ and $t/h$, respectively, and rank the plausibility of each triple based on their cosine similarity (refer to Eq.\eqref{eq:score_transE}, Eq.\eqref{eq:score_rotatE}, Eq.\eqref{eq:score2_transE} and Eq.\eqref{eq:score2_rotatE}); (2) remove the Fine-tuning PLMs with BYOL module (referred to as ``w/o BYOL-TransE'' and ``w/o BYOL-RotatE'').
-The difference between ``w/o BYOL-TransE''/``w/o BYOL-RotatE'' and SimKGC is that the former uses a structure-based scoring function, while the latter uses a semantic-based scoring function.
+For inference, we use the fine-tuned \emph{online} BERT and \emph{target} BERT to encode $(h,r)$ and $t$, respectively, and rank the plausibility of each triple based on their cosine similarity (refer to Eq.\eqref{eq:score_transE} and Eq.\eqref{eq:score_rotatE}); (2) remove the Fine-tuning PLMs with BYOL module (referred to as ``w/o BYOL-TransE'' and ``w/o BYOL-RotatE'').
 The results are summarized in Table \ref{table:ablation}.

-\textbf{Effectiveness of Structured Triple Knowledge Learning:} Compared with \our-TransE and \our-RotatE, the results of ``w/o structural-TransE'' and ``w/o structural-RotatE'' reveal that removing the Structured Triple Knowledge Learning module results in notable decreases in all metrics.
+\textbf{Effectiveness of Structured Triple Knowledge Learning:} Compared with \our-TransE and \our-RotatE, the results of ``w/o structural-TransE'' and ``w/o structural-RotatE'' reveal that removing the Structured Triple Knowledge Learning module results in notable decreases.
 This indicates that contrastive loss effectively distinguishes similar yet distinct instances.
-This result is consistent with the empirical studies conducted in SimKGC.

-The objective of BYOL is to utilize a non-negative strategy to acquire a good initialization that can subsequently be applied in downstream tasks.
-Negative samples continue to play a crucial role in maintaining high performance in these downstream tasks \cite{thakoor2021bootstrapped,kim2022bootstrapped}.
+The objective of BYOL is to utilize a non-negative strategy to acquire a good initialization that can be applied in downstream tasks.
+Negative samples continue to play a crucial role in maintaining high performance in these downstream tasks \cite{kim2022bootstrapped,thakoor2021bootstrapped}.
 The limitation of relying solely on BYOL arises from the fact that while the non-negative strategy can effectively minimize the gap between representations of distinct views from the same object, it is unable to sufficiently distinguish and disentangle the representations of views originating from similar yet distinct objects.
-For instance, in WN18RR, consider the triple \emph{(take a breather, derivationally related form, breathing time)}, along with a candidate tail \emph{take it easy}.
-The non-negative strategy struggles to accurately differentiate between \emph{breathing time} and \emph{take it easy}.